 Depending on how many days a week you want to workout, your Future coach will design a custom plan for you for the entire week.
 By Sunday evening, you should be able to see what you have to accomplish so you can plan accordingly.
 At first, I was a little nervous there wouldn’t be any rest days, but these are luckily planned into your schedule for you.

 Since Caroline decided she wanted to improve her mile time and get better at pull-ups, her coach had her complete a baseline workout to see where she could get better.
-Kate didn’t do a baseline workout – she jumped head first into the programming because she let her coach know she was an experienced Olympic weightlifter.
+I didn’t do a baseline workout – I jumped head first into the programming because I let my coach know I was an experienced Olympic weightlifter.

 When you’re ready to begin your planned workout for the day, you’ll simply launch the app, click “view workout,” and “start.”